-The project presentation of the Kharatian Experiential Center for the Performing Arts in Gyumri was held in the Art Space of the Cultural Center of the Armenian Embassy in Moscow during which Embassy Adviser Karina Danielyan delivered a welcome speech.
+The project presentation of the Arts Center in Gyumri was held in the Art Space of the Cultural Center of the Armenian Embassy in Moscow during which Embassy Adviser Karina Danielyan delivered a welcome speech.

 The founder of the center and people’s artist of Armenia Roudolf Kharatian spoke about the ideas laid down in the project, his goals and objectives, while the project architect Azad Chichmanian from NEUF architect(e)s presented the design concept of the building.
 The executive director Lilit Petrosyan presented the achievements and strategic planning of the project.